Ajit says he aspires to be CM, takes retirement jibe at Sharad Pawar; appears to be ahead of uncle in NCP numbers game in Maharashtra | Politics

 - India

-Maharashtra Deputy Chief Minister Ajit Pawar on Wednesday said he aspired to become the CM of the state and also took a jibe at his 83-year-old uncle asking when will the Maratha strongman retire from active politics, as he appeared to be ahead in the numbers game for control of the NCP after its vertical split.
+Maharashtra Deputy Chief Minister Ajit Pawar on Wednesday said he aspired to become the CM of the state and also took a jibe at NCP chief Sharad Pawar asking his 83-year-old uncle when will he retire from active politics, as the rebel leader appeared to be ahead in the numbers game for control of the NCP after its vertical split.

 As the warring Pawar camps held separate meetings in Mumbai in a show of strength, the remarks by 63-year-old Ajit Pawar, who has never hidden his chief ministerial ambitions, is certain to unsettle Chief Minister Eknath Shinde, whose Sena-BJP coalition government completed one year last week.
 Senior BJP leader Devendra Fadnavis, a former chief minister, is also a deputy chief minister.

-As many as 32 of the 53 Nationalist Congress Party (NCP) MLAs attended the meeting called by the Ajit Pawar group, while 18 MLAs were present at the conclave addressed by the NCP chief, sources in both factions said.
+As many as 32 of the 53 Nationalist Congress Party (NCP) MLAs attended the meeting called by the Ajit Pawar group, while 18 MLAs were present at the conclave addressed by Sharad Pawar, sources in both factions said.

 Surrounded by NCP workers, including 32 of the party's 53 MLAs, Ajit Pawar, who took oath as deputy CM on July 2 along with eight other party leaders who also joined the government, suggested that his uncle should give way for the younger generation.